-Yet the blood meal boundary shows no sign of a difference!
-Nor was there filaree.
-Doesn't it seem strange that, with all the lotus and clover we have had here, the soil lost the extra nitrate so quickly?
+clover we have had here, the soil lost the extra nitrate so quickly?
 Well, it turns out that there are several reasons.
 Subsequent soil tests measured molybdenum levels so low as to be undetectable.
-We may have a lot of legumes, but with no molybdenum, Rhizobium trifolii bacteria cannot make nitrogenase.
+We may have a lot of legumes, but without molybdenum, Rhizobium trifolii bacteria cannot make nitrogenase.
 Clearly that is one reason why the soil stays so poor here.
 There are others.

-This meadow is "late transitional" two years after planting plugs and before weeding.
+This meadow (before weeding) is "late transitional" four years after planting plugs.
 This area is about 100 feet from our sand hill area, so it is not surprising to see so much skunk weed (Navarretia spp.) mixed in with the other groundcovers.